andrew/ultimate-awesome/README.md

 - [awesome-steem](https://github.com/steem-driver/awesome-steem) - A curated list of awesome Steem frameworks, libraries, applications and resources.
 - [awesome-Transformers-For-Segmentation](https://github.com/Syeda-Farhat/awesome-Transformers-For-Segmentation) - Semantic segmentation is an important job in computer vision, and its applications have grown in popularity over the last decade.We grouped the publications that used various forms of segmentation in this repository.
 Particularly, every paper is built on a transformer.
 - [awesome-http2](https://github.com/vigneshshanmugam/awesome-http2) - Collection of awesome things for HTTP/2.
+- [awesome-web3](https://github.com/yosriady/awesome-web3) - A curated list of awesome Web3 tools, books, courses, and more.
+Launch and learn on web3 faster!.
 - [awesome-disentanglement-in-nlp](https://github.com/zhjohnchan/awesome-disentanglement-in-nlp) - A curated list of disentanglement in NLP. :-).
 - [awesome-dapper](https://github.com/zzzprojects/awesome-dapper) - Awesome Dapper third party-libraries, documentation, and tutorials!.
 - [awesome-eight](https://github.com/8percent/awesome-eight) - 😎 Awesome lists about interesting topics.